UNCW-Robotics-Foundation/UNCW-G1-Humanoid-Robot/README.md

 Robot model will "glide" along the floor, this is intentional as bipedal simulation is heavy on processing.
 Nav2 reads velocity cmds as smooth, real robot will translate cmd_vel to bipedal motion
 Failed to find match for field errors from fastlio mapping will show in run terminal for sim, these are harmless warnings, havent figured out a way to disable them unfortunately.
-In cafe.world, tables and other thin fixtures are viewed as "dynamic obstacles", meaning they'll only be seen by the local costmap.
-Plan will reajust when the robot approaches the table
+In cafe.world, tables and other thin fixtures are viewed as "dynamic obstacles", meaning they'll only be temporarily marked when approached.
+Plan will reajust when the robot approaches, but not permenately marked by global costmap

 ## TODO